Rats, Smack and Suicide — My Stoke Lockdown

 Fifty year-old “Bazza” Bailey’, was a Stoke legend, a former boxing champion who had helped hundred of troubled local lads to find a better path in life.
 But there was no-one looking out for him when he needed it.

 He ended a lifetime battle with depression over livestream.
 Facebook had taken down the video in minutes, but it was too late for my flatmate — he’d watched it happen.
 And that’s definitely an image you will never forget.

 I should have left right then but my options were limited.
 The end of lockdown meant it was possible to view flats but I didn’t fancy taking a six-month lease on a place in Stoke.
 But where to go next?

 Worse Than Stoke?

 The landlord’s feral son made my decision for me.
-A walking advert for fetal alcohol syndrome, he’d started hosting late night coke and booze sessions in the closed pub downstairs.
+A walking advert for fetal alcohol syndrome, halfway through lockdown he resumed his late night coke and booze sessions in the closed pub downstairs.

 If only he’d stayed below deck.
 Just as a cat marks his territory by pissing, one night Dirty Barry Junior took a young girl upstairs from the pub and into our bathroom, I found them both in there as I went for an early morning slash.